floriank/blog/content/post/using-phoenix-with-docker-addendum-exrm.md

 <a name="bad-ideas"></a>
 ## Bad ideas

-I have had some bad ideas in the past - building a container out of a Phoenix application like I was building it out of a Rails application wasn't probably the best idea ever.
+I have had some bad ideas in the past - building a container out of a Phoenix application like building it out of a Rails application wasn't probably the best idea ever.

 After all, you _never_ ship your source code into production when using a compiled language.